benhammadi/getting-and-cleaning-data-project/README.md

 The R script, "run_analysis.R", does the following steps to create a final tidy data:

-1.1.
-Read data
+1 Read data.
- 1.2.
-Read test data
+ - Read test data
- 1.3.
-Read features
+ - Read features
- 1.4.
-Read activity labels
+ - Read activity labels

 2. Merge the training and the test sets to create one data set:
- 2.1.
-Merging Subject Data
+ - Merging Subject Data
- 2.2.
-Merging the Activity Data
+ - Merging the Activity Data
- 2.3.
-Merging the Feature Data
+ - Merging the Feature Data
- 2.4.
-Set names to variables
+ - Set names to variables
- 2.5.
-Merging all data
+ - Merging all data

 3. Extracts only the measurements on the mean and standard deviation for each measurement.
- 3.1.
-Select only columns with mean() or std() in their names
-       subset the desired columns
+ - Select only columns with mean() or std() in their names subset the desired columns

 4. Uses descriptive activity names to name the activities in the data set